Skip to main content

 "outCryptocurrency": "USDC",

-"callbackUrl": "https://your-app.com/webhooks/payment-session",
+"callbackUrl": "https://your-app.com/webhooks/pay-in",

 "successRedirectUrl": "https://your-app.com/onboarding/funded",